matthewd673/maple/README.md

 ﻿# maple 🍁

 Maple is a terminal-based editor for Windows written in C#.
-It is intended to be highly modular and customizeable while still being approachable.
+It is intended to be highly modular and customizeable without feeling intimidating.

 **[Website](http://www.mattdaly.xyz/maple/)** | **[Downloads](https://github.com/matthewd673/maple/releases)** | **[Wiki](https://github.com/matthewd673/maple/wiki)**